fieldtrip/website/development/project/fwdarch.md

 - Headshape, closed surface
 - Nothing

 All the routines which create a forward model need a description of the volume conductor model as input.
 This model is represented in a vol structure which contains a set of fields, among which vol.method (e.g., vol.method = 'dipoli').
-All other fields are specific for the various methods and are generated in a pipeline which can be summarized in the following pictur
+All other fields are specific for the various methods and are generated in a pipeline which can be summarized in the following picture

 {% include image src="/assets/img/development/project/fwdarch/wikie_scheme2.jpg" width="600" %})